zeebe-io/zeebe-chaos/chaos-days/blog/2023-06-02-Using-Large-Multi-Instance/index.md

 New day new chaos. :skull: In today's chaos day I want to pick up a topic, which had bothered people for long time.
 I created a [chaos day three years ago](https://zeebe-io.github.io/zeebe-chaos/2020/07/16/big-multi-instance/) around this topic as well.

 Today, we experiment with large multi-instances again.
 In the recent patch release [8.2.5](https://github.com/camunda/zeebe/releases/tag/8.2.5) we fixed an issue with spawning larger multi instances.
-Previously if you have created a process instance with a large multi-instance it was likely that this caused to blacklist the process instance, since the multi-instance spawning running into `maxMessageSize` limitations.
+Previously if you have created a process instance with a large multi-instance it was likely that this caused to blacklist the process instance, since the multi-instance spawning ran into `maxMessageSize` limitations.

 This means the process instance was stuck and was no longer executable.
-In operate this was not shown and caused a lot of friction or confusion to users.
-With the recent fix Zeebe should chunk even large collections into smaller batches in order to spawn/execute the multi-instance without any issues.
+In Operate this was not shown and caused a lot of friction or confusion to users.
+With the recent fix, Zeebe should chunk even large collections into smaller batches to spawn/execute the multi-instance without any issues.

-**TL;DR;** We were able to see that even large multi-instances can be executed now. :white_check_mark: At some point we experienced performance regressions (during creating new multi-instance elements) but the execution of the process instance doesn't fail anymore.
-One problem at a time, we will likely investigate further in order to improve the performance of such use case.
+**TL;DR;** We were able to see that even large multi-instances can be executed now. :white_check_mark: At some point, we experienced performance regressions (during creating new multi-instance elements) but the execution of the process instance doesn't fail anymore.
+One problem at a time, we will likely investigate further to improve the performance of such a use case.

 When we reached the `maxMessageSize` we got a rejection, if the input collection is too large we see some weird unexpected errors from NGINX.